catsclaw/triumphweb/content/practical/signup/index.md

 [info@triumphlarp.org](mailto:info@triumphlarp.org) with any safety concerns, and we will look into them.

-## Additional Runs

-This game will run Nov 19th-22nd, 2020.
-If there is sufficient interest, we will have a second run on Nov 26th-29th, 2020.
-You may sign up for a single run (with the proviso that we are not guaranteeing that the second run will happen), or indicate that you are able to play either run.
-If you sign up for both runs, you may be able to buy tickets for both runs if these are available.

-Again, we are strongly preferencing a full run from Nov 19th-22nd.

 ## Lottery Procedure

 If we need to do a lottery, we will randomize all those who signed up for